bhopals/java-script-algorithms-and-data-structures-masterclass/29-dynamic-programming.md

 - The BIG O Complexity of the above Solution
   - COMPUTATIONAL/TIME Complexity - `O(2^n)` - Quadratic - Really NOT GOOD!

+#### The Problem with the Above Solution

+- PROBLEMS

+  - REPITIONS: We are doing the repetion over and over again

+    - Example

+    ```
+            fib(7)
+            /       \
+        fib(6)    fib(5)
+        /    \    /    \
+    fib(5) fib(4) fib(4) fib(3)
+    ```

+    - We can see that while calculation fib(7)there are some duplications we are doing while doing the calculation - fib(5) getting calulated more than once, same goes for fib(4), and fib(3)

+    - Means there are SUBPROBLEMS, and OVERLAP REPITIONS.
+That means Dynamic Programming can be used here.

+  - GROWS QUICKLY Over TIME so not a very perfomant solution

+- WHAT CAN WE IMPROVE

+  - What If we could REMEMBER OLD VALUES? - Using Dynamic Programming

+- DYNAMIC PROGRAMMING
+  - A method for solving a complex problem by breaking down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions.
+  - Using past knowledge to make solving a future problem easier.
+  - Called MEMOIZATION.